Ericbatiste1/EricsBookStore/README.md

 2:21 am: Added ProductVM class, added coverType.js file to fix coverType.. added ProductController.cs

 2:52 am: Edited ProductController with updated productVM and added product.js and added product into layout for dropdown.

+3:00 am: fixed title for category and upsert when editing column.